epoplavskis/photon-pump/README.rst

     >>>     await c.ping()

-The :func:`photonpump.connect` function returns an async context manager so that the connection will be automatically closed when you are finished.
+The `photonpump.connect` function returns an async context manager so that the connection will be automatically closed when you are finished.
 Alternatively you can create a client and manage its lifetime yourself.

     >>> import asyncio
     >>> from photonpump import connect